 Freedom, Discovery and Beauty

-The National Conservation Lands include National Monuments (24) and National Conservation Areas and similar designations (21), Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails.
+The National Conservation Lands include 27 National Monuments, 22 National Conservation Areas and other similar designations, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, and National Scenic and Historic Trails.
 These are places you may already know and love—all around the West, even extending to the East coast—and they embody freedom, discovery and outdoor experiences that sustain us.
 For some, they contain a cultural history th

 From whitewater rafting and catching trophy brown trout in Colorado’s Browns Canyon National Monument to world-class rock climbing in Nevada’s Red Rock Canyon NCA to coastal camping and hiking on the black sand beaches of California’s King Range NCA, the recreational opportunities afforded by the National Conservation Lands are unmatched—and they support the tourism and recreation economies of many rural Western communities.